The conus artery is a small early branch off the right coronary artery (RCA) circulation.

 The coronary veins return deoxygenated blood from the myocardium back to the right atrium.
 Most venous blood returns via the coronary sinus.
-Coronary venous anatomy is highly variable, but is generally comprised of 3 groups of veins:
+Coronary venous anatomy is highly variable, but is generally comprised of three groups:

 cardiac veins which drain into the coronary sinus:

-Cor pulmonale is defined as an failure of the structure and function of the right ventricle in the absence of left ventricular dysfunction.
+Cor pulmonale is defined as a failure of the structure and function of the right ventricle in the absence of left ventricular dysfunction.
 It is caused by an underlying primary disorder of the respiratory system.
-It has a generally chronic and slowly progressive course, although acute onset or ...
+It has a generally chronic and slowly progressive course, although acute onset or w...